frenck/spook/documentation/integrations/script.md

 title: Scripts
 subtitle: Script kiddies. 🍼
 thumbnail: ../images/integrations/script/example.png
-description: Spook enhances the script integrations of Home Assistant by raising repairs issues, in case it detects something is wrong with an script, for example, if it is using non-existing entities.
+description: Spook enhances the script integrations of Home Assistant by raising repairs issues, in case it detects something is wrong with a script, for example, if it is using non-existing entities.
 date: 2023-06-30T20:36:04+02:00
 ---